 Watch for warning signs carefully.
 Competent services provide information through public media, usually HRT.
 If an evacuation is declared, follow the instructions.

 Take care of the pets.

 Watch out for construction machinery that may be used to clean up building debris.

-If you are stuck in a building, in a car or under rubble and need help, you can yell “Spasi me”, which means “Save me”, or you can say “Upomoć!”, which means “Help!”.
+If you are stuck in a building, in a car, or under rubble and need help, you can yell “Spasi me!”, which means “Save me!”, or “Upomoć!”, which means “Help!”.

 Your disaster preparedness kit should contain small versions of the items listed below.
 They should be stowed in a waterproof bag or backpack.
 This kit should be kept in a safe and easily accessible place.